gravityforms/gravityformscli/readme.txt

 == ChangeLog ==

 - 1.9.1 =
-- Fixed an issue with the `wp gf install` command not properly handling certain edge cases.
+- Fixed and issue where the value of fields stored as arrays is type casted to a string when displaying an entry in the terminal.
 - Updated the supported WordPress version to 7.1.

 = 1.9 =